-- 2. That is conducted by a section 501(c)(3) or 511(a)(2)(B) organization mainly for the convenience of its members, students, patients, officers, or employees; or - 3.
-That sells items of work-related equipment and clothes, and items normally sold through vending machines, food dispensing facilities or by snack bars, by a local association of employees described in section 501(c)(4), organized before May 27, 1969, if the sales are for the convenience of its members at their usual place of employment; or - That sells merchandise substantially all of which was received by the organization as gifts or contributions; or - 5.
-That consists of qualified public entertainment activities regularly conducted by a section 501(c)(3), (4), or (5) organization as one of its substantial exempt purposes (see section 513(d)(2) for the meaning of qualified public entertainment activities); or - 6.
-That consists of qualified convention or trade show activities regularly conducted by a section 501(c) (3), (4), (5), or (6) organization as one of its substantial exempt purposes (see section 513(d)(3) for the meaning of qualified convention and trade show activities); or - 7.
-That furnishes one or more services described in section 501(e)(1)(A) by a hospital to one or more hospitals subject to conditions in section 513(e); or - 8.
-That consists of qualified pole rentals, as defined in section 501(c)(12) (D), by a mutual or cooperative telephone or electric company; or - 9.
-That includes activities relating to the distribution of low-cost articles, each costing \$10.40 or less, by an organization described in section 501 and contributions to which are deductible under section 170(c)(2) or (3) if the distribution is incidental to the solicitation of charitable contributions; or - 10.
-That includes the exchange or rental of donor or membership lists between organizations described in section 501 and contributions to which are deductible under section 170(c)(2) or (3); or - 11.
-That consists of bingo games as defined in section 513(f).
-Generally, a bingo game is not included in any unrelated trade or business if: - a.
-Wagers are placed, winners are determined, and prizes are distributed in the presence of all persons wagering in that game, and - b.
-The game does not compete with bingo games conducted by for-profit businesses in the same jurisdiction, and
+2. That is conducted by a section 501(c)(3) or 511(a)(2)(B) organization mainly for the convenience of its members, students, patients, officers, or employees; or

+3. That sells items of work-related equipment and clothes, and items normally sold through vending machines, food dispensing facilities or by snack bars, by a local association of employees described in section 501(c)(4), organized before May 27, 1969, if the sales are for the convenience of its members at their usual place of employment; or

+4. That sells merchandise substantially all of which was received by the organization as gifts or contributions; or

+5. That consists of qualified public entertainment activities regularly conducted by a section 501(c)(3), (4), or (5) organization as one of its substantial exempt purposes (see section 513(d)(2) for the meaning of qualified public entertainment activities); or

+6. That consists of qualified convention or trade show activities regularly conducted by a section 501(c) (3), (4), (5), or (6) organization as one of its substantial exempt purposes (see section 513(d)(3) for the meaning of qualified convention and trade show activities); or

+7. That furnishes one or more services described in section 501(e)(1)(A) by a hospital to one or more hospitals subject to conditions in section 513(e); or

+8. That consists of qualified pole rentals, as defined in section 501(c)(12) (D), by a mutual or cooperative telephone or electric company; or

+9. That includes activities relating to the distribution of low-cost articles, each costing 10.70 or less, by an organization described in section 501 and contributions to which are deductible under section 170(c)(2) or (3) if the distribution is incidental to the solicitation of charitable contributions; or a.
+Wagers are placed, winners are determined, and prizes are distributed in the presence of all persons wagering in that game, and b.
+The game doesn't compete with bingo games conducted by for-profit businesses in the same jurisdiction, and c.
+The game doesn't violate state or local law; or

+10. That includes the exchange or rental of donor or membership lists between organizations described in section 501 and contributions to which are deductible under section 170(c)(2) or (3); or

+11. That consists of bingo games as defined in section 513(f).
+Generally, a bingo game isn't included in any unrelated trade or business if:

-- c.
-The game does not violate state or local law; or - 12.
-That consists of conducting any game of chance by a nonprofit organization in the state of North Dakota and the conducting of the game does not violate any state or local law; or - 13.
-That consists of soliciting and receiving qualified sponsorship payments that are solicited or received after December 31, 1997.
+12. That consists of conducting any game of chance by a nonprofit organization in the state of North Dakota and the conducting of the game doesn't violate any state or local law; or

+13. That consists of soliciting and receiving qualified sponsorship payments that are solicited or received after December 31, 1997.
 Generally, qualified sponsorship payment means any payment to a tax-exempt organization by a person engaged in a trade or business in which there is no arrangement or expectation of any substantial return benefit by that person other than the use or acknowledgment of that person's name, logo, or product lines in connection with the activities of the tax-exempt organization.
 See section 513(i).